Students may also take a French language class (1.5 SDSU semester units), which is recommended.

 All SDSU students must enroll in at least 24 ECTS (European credits) to be considered full-time while studying abroad.
 Typically, a maximum of 30 ECTS (15 units) may be taken.
 2 ECTS are equivalent to 1 SDSU semester unit.

-While no French is required for students who plan on following the English track coursework, at least one semester of French is strongly recommended before departure to help you acclimate into life in France.
+At least one semester of French is strongly recommended before departure to help students acclimate to life in France

 The general dates for the program are: